 Money's best mortgage lenders main Takeaways:

-• Buying a home is likely the biggest investment you will make.
+• Buying a home is likely the most significant investment you will make.
 With mortgage rates hovering around 7%, finding the right lender is more important than ever.

-• The best way to find the most competitive rates and terms that fit your financial needs is to shop around and compare products from at least three different lenders.
+• The best way to find the most competitive rates and terms that fit your financial needs is to compare products from at least three different lenders.

-• When shopping around for the right loan, look beyond the offered interest rates.
-Consider each lender’s fees, if they have fast pre-approvals and easy application processes — and check their customer satisfaction rankings.
+• Look beyond the offered interest rates when shopping around for the right loan.
+Consider each lender’s fees and whether they have fast pre-approvals and easy application processes — and check their customer satisfaction rankings.

 • Our top picks for best mortgage lenders include Rocket Mortgage (best customer service), LendingTree (best marketplace) and Veterans United (best online lender for members of the military).